zzyzek/sandbox/rng/Notes.md

 Some takeaways:

 * $RNG(v) \subseteq GNG(v)$ ($v$ a single point)
-* There are six regions, most likey due to the maximum (generic) neighbor count
+* There are six regions, most likely due to the maximum (generic) neighbor count
 * The special handling of border cells/points is handled in another algorithm/paper which I'm trying to find
 * The worst case complexity comes from "pathological" cases when the points are exactly on the circle